-DirectX stands as an application programming interface (API) specifically developed by Microsoft for Windows and Xbox.
-APIs act as intermediaries that facilitate the transmission of instructions from software to the hardware within your PC.
-Initially, instructions were directly sent to the hardware in the early days of computing.
-However, as games became more complex and security measures more direct, the introduction of APIs became pivotal in relaying instructions to your GPU.
+DirectX is an application programming interface (API) developed by Microsoft for Windows and Xbox.
+A graphics API is a middleman that facilitates sending instructions from software to the hardware inside your PC.
+In the early days of computers, instructions went straight to the hardware.
+However, as games have become more complicated and security measures more direct, APIs have been the backbone of telling your GPU what to do.

-In the past, game developers had to create drivers for multiple graphics cards.
-However, APIs like DirectX offer a standardized approach, allowing AMD or Nvidia drivers to function regardless of the specific graphics card used.
-Graphics APIs also unlock features such as hardware-accelerated ray tracing and provide performance enhancements through various optimizations.
+In years past, game developers would need to write drivers for multiple graphics cards.
+APIs like DirectX are standardized, which allows your AMD or Nvidia drivers to do everything regardless of what graphics card you have.
+Graphics APIs also enable features like hardware-accelerated ray tracing, and they can boost performance through various optimizations.

-While DirectX is not the only graphics API available, it is the main one you will often encounter.
-It is exclusive to Windows, whereas open-source APIs like Vulkan offer cross-platform support.
+DirectX isn’t the only graphics API, but it’s the main one you’ll encounter.
+It’s exclusive to Windows, however, while open-source APIs like Vulkan provide cross-platform support.

-The latest version of DirectX, DirectX 12 Ultimate, has brought an array of exciting features to Windows 10, Windows 11, and Xbox Series X/S. Described by Microsoft as an “additive” upgrade to DirectX 12, DirectX 12 Ultimate introduces features such as ray tracing and variable rate shading to Windows and Xbox consoles.
+The most recent version of DirectX is DirectX 12 Ultimate, which is available on Windows 10, Windows 11, and Xbox Series X/S. Microsoft describes it as “additive” to DirectX 12, bringing features like ray tracing and variable rate shading to Windows and Xbox consoles.

-Here are the additional features incorporated into DirectX 12 Ultimate:
+Here are all of the additional features in DirectX 12 Ultimate:

-- DirectX ray tracing (DXR): Initially introduced in games like Fortnite and Battlefield V, DXR represents an early iteration of ray tracing.
-Most titles that support ray tracing utilize DXR (although Vulkan also provides its own ray tracing support).
+- DirectX ray tracing (DXR): An early version of ray tracing introduced in games like Fortnite and Battlefield V. Most titles that support ray tracing do so through DXR (though Vulkan has its own ray tracing support, as well).

-- Variable rate shading (VRS): This feature enables the GPU to allocate varying amounts of power to different areas within a frame.
-By concentrating resources on the most crucial sections of a scene, performance can be significantly enhanced while conserving resources in less demanding areas.
+- Variable rate shading (VRS): Allows the GPU to allocate different amounts of power to different areas in a frame.
+The idea is to boost performance by focusing on the most important areas of a scene, which saves resources in less demanding areas.

-- Mesh shaders: Although a complex topic, mesh shaders consolidate multiple shader steps into a single process.
-This eliminates the need for passing data between the CPU and RAM when rendering meshes, resulting in improved performance.
+- Mesh shaders: Mesh shaders are a complex topic, but they essentially combine multiple shader steps into a single process.
+This avoids passing between your CPU and RAM when drawing meshes, which improves performance.

-- Sampler feedback: Modern games often stream assets into the game world, requiring the game to predict the assets to stream next based on player actions.
-Sampler feedback provides samples of potential outcomes without executing the instructions, empowering games to make better decisions regarding which assets to stream.
+- Sampler feedback: Modern games stream assets into the game world, and the game is forced to predict what to stream next based on what the player is doing.
+Sampler feedback feeds samples of what could happen without actually executing the instruction, allowing games to make better decisions about what assets to stream in.

-While DirectX 12 Ultimate brings many new features, you need not worry about them extensively.
-These features primarily exist for developers to optimize games beyond what was achievable with DirectX 12 or DirectX 11.
-The most notable addition is DXR, which not only enables ray tracing on PC but also on the Xbox Series X.
+Although DirectX 12 Ultimate has many new features, you don’t need to worry about them.
+They’re mainly for developers to optimize games beyond what they could do in DirectX 12 or DirectX 11.
+The most important addition is DXR, which enables ray tracing not only on PC but on the Xbox Series X, as well.

 How to install and update DirectX

-- Right-click on the Windows icon in the Start bar and choose “Run.”
+- Right-click on the Windows icon in the Start bar and select Run.

-- Check the DirectX version under the System tab.
+- Check for DirectX version under the System tab.

-If you have regularly updated your Windows operating system, you should have the latest version of DirectX.
-In case you don’t, you can force Windows to search for new updates by following these steps:
+As long as you’ve kept Windows up to date, you should have the latest version.
+If you don’t, you can force Windows to check for new updates with the following steps:

-- Press the Windows key and “S” simultaneously to bring up the search box.
+- Use Windows Key+S to pull up the search box.